bongiovimatthew-microsoft/pscredentialWithCert/PowerShell/README.md

 ## Overview

-This project provides example PowerSHell code for how to read and use PSCredential objects that contain Smartcard credentials.
+This project provides example PowerShell code for how to read and use PSCredential objects that contain Smartcard credentials.

 This project contains the following PowerShell examples: